 meetings initiated by our department as well as requests from local church and associational leaders.

-on May 1, 1999.
-Cathy Taylor, ministry assistant since October 7, 2011, coordinates the department’s ministry assistant (secretary) events and resources.
+Department staff includes Keith Gordon, who began as a consultant on May 1, 1999, and Cathy Taylor, ministry assistant since October 7, 2011, coordinates the department’s ministry assistant (secretary) events and resources.

 We equip and provide resources for associations in the area of pastoral ministries.
 We provide training so associational key leaders